TingTing1990/File/README.md

 ## Introduction
-This is a file for GitHub.
+This is a file for GitHub。